View Our Latest Products

-A buy to let or single let property is for example, a house let to a single family unit.
-An HMO property however, is let to multiple (3 or more) tenants, such as student lets.
-This will require a HMO buy to let mortgage.
+A buy-to-let or single let property is, for example, a house rented out to a single family unit.
+An HMO property, however, is let to multiple (three or more) tenants, such as students.
+This will require an HMO mortgage.

-There are advantages and disadvantages of both, e.g. a single buy to let is simpler to manage but if the tenant moves out, there could be a rental void.
+There are advantages and disadvantages of both.
+A single buy-to-let is simpler to manage but if the tenant moves out, there could be a rental void.
 As an HMO has several tenants this void is less likely.

-Take the example of a HMO property used to house temporary workers (e.g. contractors).
+Take the example of an HMO property used to house temporary workers (e.g. contractors).
 It’s highly likely that good rents will be received and there will be a steady stream of tenants.
-Even better, the company may pay the rent regardless of whether they have put a worker in there.
-This saves you the hassle of having to find new tenants every time one moves out.
+Even better, the company may pay the rent regardless of whether they have put a worker in there or not.
+This saves you the hassle of having to find new tenants every time someone moves out.

-As the structure of the tenancies differs from that of a simple buy to let, HMO mortgages can be a little more complex to arrange.
-An experienced HMO mortgage broker should make the process hassle free.
+As the structure of the tenancies differs from that of a simple buy-to-let, HMO mortgages can be a little more complex to arrange.
+An experienced HMO mortgage broker can make the process hassle-free.

 Is An HMO Licence Required?

-- It is let to 5 or more separate tenants forming more than 1 household.
+- It is let to five or more separate tenants forming more than one household.

-- It is 3 or more storeys high.
+- It is three or more storeys high.

-- And, tenants all share a bathroom, kitchen and toilet.
+- Tenants all share a bathroom, kitchen and toilet.

-Different councils may have different rules regarding licencing therefore even if your property does not fall into the above description, it is worth contacting the local council to find out.
+Different councils may have different rules regarding licencing, therefore, even if your property does not fall into the above description, it is worth contacting the local authority to find out.

-You must have a separate HMO licence for each HMO Property you run.
-An HMO licence usually lasts for 5 years and must be renewed before it runs out.
+You must have a separate HMO licence for each HMO property you run.
+An HMO licence usually lasts for five years and must be renewed before it runs out.